 3.3.
 Electricity production by converting heat into electrical energy

 When the aquifer temperature is high enough, the heat produced can be efficiently converted into electricity through a converter located next to the producing well (see cover image).
-A geothermal deposit is a volume of rock large enough to allow for the exploitation of its geothermal energy for a period of time of real economic interest.
+A geothermal reservoir is a volume of rock large enough to allow for the exploitation of its geothermal energy for a period of time of real economic interest.
 This typically reaches a few decades, even more so in Larderello in Italy where the field was first exploited in 1904.
-Today, such geothermal deposits for electricity production involve aquifers generally at temperatures above 250°C. Production can vary, depending on the deposit, from a few tens of MW to several hundred MW, or even exceed the GW as in the Geysers deposit in northern California.
+Today, such geothermal reservoirs for electricity production involve aquifers generally at temperatures above 250°C. Production can vary, depending on the reservoir, from a few tens of MW to several hundred MW, or even exceed the GW as in the Geysers reservoir in northern California.